KevinnZou/compose-webview-multiplatform/README.md

 ### Single Platform

-For an Android only project, you directly can use my [another library](https://github.com/KevinnZou/compose-webview).
+For an Android-only project, you directly can use my [another library](https://github.com/KevinnZou/compose-webview).
-Add the dependency to app level `build.gradle.kts`:
+Add the dependency to app-level `build.gradle.kts`:

 ```kotlin
 repositories {